Several dead in shooting at Jehovah's Witness church in Hamburg | Law-Order

 Several dead in shooting at Jehovah's Witness church in Hamburg

-We are on site with a large contingent of forces," said Hamburg police on Twitter.
-Broadcaster NDR quoted a police spokesperson saying that one or several unknown perpetrators shot at people in a church at about 9 p.m. local time (2000 GMT).
+Several people were seriously injured, police said, declining to say how many died.
+The Bild newspaper reported that seven people were dead and eight others injured in the shooting at the Kingdom Hall of Jehovah's Witness in a northern district of Hamburg.

-Several people have been killed or seriously injured in a shooting at a Jehovah's Witness church in the northern German city of Hamburg, with the motive for the attack unclear, police said on Thursday.
-There were no indications that a perpetrator was on the run, a police spokesperson said, declining to say how many people were dead.
+Several people were killed in a shooting at a Jehovah's Witness church in the northern German city of Hamburg on Thursday, with the motive for the attack unclear, police said.
+There were no indications that a perpetrator was on the run, a police spokesperson said, though it was not immediately clear if the shooter was among the dead.
+Several people were seriously injured, police said, declining to say how many died.

-The Bild newspaper reported that seven people were dead and eight others injured in the shooting.
-"Several people were seriously injured, some even fatally.
-We are on site with a large contingent of forces," said Hamburg police on Twitter.
+The Bild newspaper reported that seven people were dead and eight others injured in the shooting at the Kingdom Hall of Jehovah's Witness in a northern district of Hamburg.
+Police received a call soon after 9 p.m. local time (2000 GMT), a spokesperson said.
+Officers quickly arrived at the scene to find several people seriously injured and some dead.

-Broadcaster NDR quoted a police spokesperson saying that one or several unknown perpetrators shot at people in a church at about 9 p.m. local time (2000 GMT).
-"The dead people all have gunshot wounds," the spokesperson was quoted as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)